Perfect Moment: Martine McCutcheon version

-English actress Martine McCutcheon covered "Perfect Moment" and released it as her debut single on 5 April 1999.
+English actress Martine McCutcheon covered "Perfect Moment" and released it as her debut single on 5 April 1999 by Virgin Records.
 Her version reached number one on the UK Singles Chart that same month, launching her music career after her leaving BBC soap EastEnders, in which she played the character Tiffany Mitchell from 1995 to 1999.
-Over 12 million viewers tuned in to watch the final scenes of her tragic death after being hit by a car.
+Over 22 million viewers tuned in to watch the final scenes of Mitchell's death after being hit by a car.
 The song also reached number three in Ireland and peaked at number 10 on the Eurochart Hot 100.
-It was included on her debut album, You Me & Us (1999).
-The music video for the song was filmed in New York City.
+It was produced by Tony Moran and included on McCutcheon's debut album, You Me & Us (1999).
+The accompanying music video was filmed in New York City.

 Critical reception

 AllMusic editor John Lucas placed McCutcheon alongside her idols Barbra Streisand and Celine Dion.
 He stated that "her voice soars on the chart-topping power ballad".
-Nigel Williamson from Billboard noted it as a "sweeping ballad in the style of Celine Dion".
-Can't Stop the Pop described it as a "orchestral, sweeping ballad" and a "real showcase for her flexibility as a pop vocalist.
+Nigel Williamson from Billboard magazine noted it as a "sweeping ballad in the style of Celine Dion".
+Can't Stop the Pop described it as an "orchestral, sweeping ballad" and a "real showcase for her flexibility as a pop vocalist.
 The first verse and chorus are strikingly ethereal; there’s a calm serenity as the song shimmers and throbs alongside the gentle, warm vocals.
 If there was any part of Tiffany Mitchell in the song, then this is where she wakes up at the pearly gates of heaven."
 Tom Ewing from Freaky Trigger noted that the song "starts with a gentle, gauzy arrangement that suggests some kind of celestial waiting room."
 He added it as "unashamedly, open-heartedly sentimental".

-Caroline Sullivan from The Guardian called it "a titanic belter of a ballad", noting the "diva's vibrato".
-Liverpool Echo said "Perfect Moment" is "one of those soaring, Streisand-like ballads that no one admits to liking but mysteriously sells hundreds of thousands of copies."
+Caroline Sullivan from The Guardian named it "a titanic belter of a ballad", noting the "diva's vibrato".
+Liverpool Echo said it is "one of those soaring, Streisand-like ballads that no one admits to liking but mysteriously sells hundreds of thousands of copies."
 A reviewer from NME described it as "total rapture".
 Sunday Mirror commented, "Bound to be a huge hit.
 Sounds a bit like a breathy Kylie.
 Which is no bad thing."
 Sunday Mercury noted, "It's surprising that Martine McCutcheon should release a ballad as her first single, rather than a catchy pop hit.
 But what's even more surprising is how good it is."
-They added, "It's a soulful number, sung with feeling by someone blessed with a superb voice.
+The newspaper added, "It's a soulful number, sung with feeling by someone blessed with a superb voice.
 It's a slow burner, but it wasn't long before I was humming it to myself."
 They also concluded, "Goodbye Albert Square, hello Top of the Pops and a number one hit."